Where the Wildflowers Are

 Western Trillium (Trillium ovatum), one of many streamside flowers to look for this spring on Vancouver Island.

-The spring wildflower bloom is well under way on Vancouver Island but there’s still time left to see some of the flowers along coastal forest trails and riversides.
-Here’s some of the more noticeable species to look for as well as some of the less frequently seen ones.
+The spring wildflowers are in bloom on Vancouver Island!
+When British Columbia emerges from its long damp winter it is an ideal time to look for flowers in bloom.
+There are a number of different species of beautiful wildflowers that grow along coastal forest trails and riversides.
+Here are some of the more noticeable spring wildflowers to look for, as well as some of the less frequently seen ones.

 Pink Fawn Lily (Erythronium revolutum)